microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-driverupdatefilter.md

 ---
 title: "driverUpdateFilter resource type"
-description: "A filter to determine which driver update content matches the rule on an ongoing basis"
+description: "A filter to determine which driver update content matches the rule on an ongoing basis."
 author: "ryan-k-williams"
 ms.localizationpriority: medium
 ms.prod: "w10"